yoschigamer/youtubeRework/README.md

 # Pimpe your Youtube!

 ## new functionality
-change the color of the progress bar and and a little gif
+now you con change the color of the progress bar and and a little gif

  From this :